 I have worked in Higher Education since 2000, first as a Research Associate/Senior Research Associate at the Faculty of Education, University of Cambridge, then at the Von Hugel Institute, St Edmunds College, Cambridge, and at the Open University since June 2006.
 I head the Masters in Education and Masters in Childhood and Youth programme at the OU which currently attracts over one thousand students, and I specialise in leadership and management on both the M.Ed and the EdD.
-I have been associated for the past seven years with the work of the Teacher Education in sub-Saharan Africa (TESSA) programme www.tessafrica.net working on projects across Africa with colleagues from universities and NGOs in Ghana, Kenya, Malawi, Republic of Sudan, South Africa, Tanzania, Togo, Uganda and Zambia.
-I served as Director of TESSA 2012-2014 and since then I have worked as a key adviser on a major DfID-funded teacher education project in Ghana, on projects in South America including an FCO-funded project working with the Ministry of Education in Peru and on research projects in Bangladesh and India.
+I have been associated for the past eight years with the work of the Teacher Education in sub-Saharan Africa (TESSA) programme www.tessafrica.net working on projects across Africa with colleagues from universities and NGOs in Ghana, Kenya, Malawi, Republic of Sudan, South Africa, Tanzania, Togo, Uganda and Zambia.
+I served as Director of TESSA 2012-2014 and since then I have worked as a key adviser on a major DfID-funded teacher education project in Ghana, on projects in South America including an FCO-funded project working with the Ministry of Education in Peru and on research projects in Bangladesh, India and Ghana.
 Before moving into HE I was an English teacher, head of department, senior teacher and then head teacher in various schools, beginning as a young teacher in the Phillipines then moving to Sri Lanka, Uruguay, Namibia and finally to Egypt.

 As Director of TESSA www.tessafrica.net (2012-14), I worked on R&D projects on extending the use of digital OERs, the use of OERs in inclusion in francophone Africa, OER use for teachers new to OERs (all Ferguson Trust funding); the professional development of teaching assistants and the challenges of access to teacher training in Malawi (DfID/Scottish Government funding); the development of OERs for teaching lower secondary science (Waterloo Foundation funding) and widening participation through improving teaching in rural areas in Uganda and Zambia (Commonwealth of Learning funding).
 More recently on the DfID-funded T-TEL project in Ghana (2014-15), I led work on a critique of the current model of curriculum and assessment in teacher education in Ghana, and on the professional development of teacher educators in the Colleges of Education in Ghana.
 In 2016 I led on the qualitative strand of a British Council-funded study into the assessment of the secondary school English curriculum in Bangladesh.
 My current research includes studies of pedagogic leadership in India, the design of initial teacher education in Peru and teacher education through distance learnng in Ghana.
 Previously as Senior Research Associate at the Faculty of Education, University of Cambridge and at the Centre for Educational Research and Development (CERD) at the Von Hugel Institute, St Edmunds College, Cambridge (2001-2009) my work included the role of lead researcher in a major DfES evaluation of schools ‘in exceptionally challenging circumstances’ and a UNICEF-funded project researching open and distance learning in basic education for hard-to-reach children in South Asia.
 My research throughout focuses on issues of access and of quality as they relate to school improvement, teacher education and school leadership.